vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Pre-commit Hooks

-- Run the following command to execute the pre-commit hooks defined in the `.pre-commit-config.yaml` file:
+- Run the following command to execute the pre-commit hooks that are defined in the `.pre-commit-config.yaml` file:

     ```bash
     pre-commit run -a`